lars-t-hansen/sint/README.md

 - lots of documentation: variable names, function names, function comments, doc strings, ...
 - inexact complexes
 - all missing special forms
+- compiled code can probably use init() to register an init callback that will be invoked by initCompiledCode, so that the latter need not be updated every time we add a new file
+- string ports